oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 (open-weights, int8) — and a different unit of work: **one Run produces ~30 s with six shots and one consistent character**, versus LTX's one continuous take per Run.
 Needs a CUDA GPU; see **Hardware** below — it is built for one 80 GB+ card (H200/H100 class), which holds the whole chain resident, and 24 GB still runs it at a lower resolution.
-Ships two workflows:
+Ships three workflows:

 - `workflows/ocean_h3_ugc_multishot.json` — one Run, two chained beats, ~30 s out.
 - `workflows/ocean_h3_ugc_assemble.json` — concatenates up to 8 rendered clips into one reel.
+- `workflows/ocean_h3_ugc_prompts.json` — writes the four prompt boxes from your photos and a brief.

 **Native audio, no voice-conversion pass.** H3 generates voice, room tone and music in the same forward pass as the video, so there is no separate TTS step and nothing analogous to the